KorewaLidesu/SmartBackpacks/README.md

 This project inherit from original mod and using TemplateDevEnv as mod development environment standard.

+## Addendum
+- Backpack don't have handler for shift click item movement (only happen with increase stack size, insert new stack will not trigger this).
+This lead to backpack reverse its inventory if leave and rejoin early, before markDirty kicked in.
+Similar issue to LP.
+- Code base is horrendous ~~not gonna lies~~, it is good to handle alot of case...
+But try digging the code base always make me feel uncomfortable.
+Maybe it just me schizo, but if you want to try fix any issue from this mods, better just use this as base code and rewrite from scratch instead.

 ## TemplateDevEnv

 Template workspace for modding Minecraft 1.12.2.
 Licensed under MIT, it is made for public use.